Meeting Rooms

 Meetings and events must take place entirely within available meeting room hours.
 This includes setup and breakdown for an event.
 The available meeting room hours are as follows:

 Groups or individuals are responsible for their own setup and breakdown of furniture and equipment within the time reserved.
-Breakdown includes removal of trash.
+Breakdown includes cleaning and removal of trash to the dumpster in the upper-level parking lot.

 Groups or individuals may serve food or beverages with the exception of alcohol and open flames/sterno.